6: When Loops are More Predictable than Lunch Menus

 Sometimes, you just want to leave school on lunch.
 Here's how you can do it in Java:

-• Use break; when you spot that unidentifiable dish and want to exit the loop.
+when you spot that unidentifiable dish and want to exit the loop. - Use

-• Use continue; when you want to skip over the salad and see what's next.
+when you want to skip over the salad and see what's next. - And

 But remember, just like ditching lunch isn't always the healthiest choice, using these commands can make your code less efficient.
 Java likes to plan ahead, and using break or continue can mess up its game plan.